fschauen/dotfiles/README.md

 1. Install [ansible][].
 1. Create an SSH key with (e.g. with
    `ssh-keygen -t ed25519 -C "$(whoami)@$(hostname)"`) and register it.
+1. Add a preliminary `~/.ssh/config` to reach `git.schauenburg.me` at the correct port.
 1. Clone the repo.
 1. Play the `dotfiles.yml` ansible playbook.
 1. Decrypt key & initialize git-crypt to access sensitive data.